dbrownidau/constitution/WIP-Constitution.md

-Constitution of the Computing and Security Student Association (CASSA)
+Constitution of the Computer and Security Student Association (CASSA)
 ======================================================================

 1. Name of the Association
 --------------------------
 The official name of the association shall be:

 1.1.
-'Computing and Security Student Association'
+'Computer and Security Student Association'

 1.2.
 'CASSA' as an abbreviation